Everything You Need to Plan A Terrific Holiday Tea Party

 Happy New Year Royal Tea Party

 When Hanukkah and Christmas are done, it’s time to rest, relax, and think about ringing in the new year — with a fun and festive tea party!
-Invite your closest friends or family for an afternoon tea accompanied by a glass of bubbly.
+Invite your closest friends or family for an afternoon holiday tea party accompanied by a glass of bubbly.
 Did you know that afternoon tea with champagne is called a Royal Tea?

-Set up a fun and optional table activity.
+Set up a fun and casual activity table.
 You can create a decorative resolution jar filled with blank sheets of paper and pens.
-Encourage everyone to write down their goals for the coming year to take home with them — you’re more likely to accomplish those goals if you write them down.
+Encourage everyone to write down their goals for the coming year to take home with them

 Host a Holiday Tea Party with Teabloom